 16/8 Intermittent Fasting

-I will skip breakfast, eat lunch around noon and eat dinner around 8 PM.
-I’ll typically have a few snacks within this window as well.
+I will wake up at 6:30AM, skip breakfast, eat lunch around noon and dinner around 8 PM.
+I’ll typically have a few snacks in between meals.

 The 5:2 intermittent fasting method is where you eat regularly for 5 days straight then fast for 2 days in a row.